priyanshee1604/foundation/udm/beginner/product-category-explained.md

 ```
 **Additional Notes**

-More than one product catalog category types can be assigned to a category.
+*More than one product catalog category types can be assigned to a category.

+**Best Practice**
-Best Practice: Add new category for each catalog category type.
+* Add new category for each catalog category type.
-Best Practice: Set the Product Category Members.
+* Set the Product Category Members.

 ### Tax Category

+**Purpose**
-Purpose: Tax Category is responsible for applying and calculating tax for all the products belonging to Tax Category.
-Tax Category need not be associated with Browse Root Category.
+* Tax Category is responsible for applying and calculating tax for all the products belonging to Tax Category.
+* Tax Category need not be associated with Browse Root Category.

+**Description**
-Description: Tax Category can be treated as grouping of products on which you want to apply same tax percent rate.
-The advantage of this type of categorization for applying tax is that it prevents application of multiple taxes/tax percent rate on single items.
-Various Tax Categories can be created for a number of product groups if the tax percent applied is different for various product groups.
+* Tax Category can be treated as grouping of products on which you want to apply same tax percent rate.
+* The advantage of this type of categorization for applying tax is that it prevents application of multiple taxes/tax percent rate on single items.
+* Various Tax Categories can be created for a number of product groups if the tax percent applied is different for various product groups.
 For instance, if you have to setup tax percent for food products as 3.0% and 5.0% for water products for all orders of Utah state, you have to setup two categories for it- "FOOD_TAX_CATEGORY" and "WATER_TAX_CATEGORY".
 After adding the products to the categories, the categories need to be associated with the tax authority and two different tax rates (3.0% and 5.0%) will be set for them.
 Now when a user will purchase a product from the storefront, the tax will be calculated based on the tax rate of the category to which the product belongs.

+**Category Type**
-Category Type: TAX_CATEGORY
+* TAX_CATEGORY

 API Support
 To Do